MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-scopes.md

 ### Dialog sub-scopes

 * `dialog.options` scope by default carry parameters/ input to the specific dialog being executed.
 * `dialog.foreach` scope by default carry dialog.foreach.value and dialog.foreach.index and are available to actions within a `forEach` action.

 ## Turn scope

 Turn scope is *non-persistent* data scoped for *only the current turn*, providing a place to share data for the lifetime of the current turn.

-Examples:
+### This scope example

     turn.bookingConfirmation
     turn.activityProcessed